-Any student who is a member the national guard or reserve forces of the United States who would like to take advantage of any of the above options must provide the College with a copy of the official military document ordering the member to national guard duty or federal active duty.
-Any student, who is the spouse of a member of the national guard or reserve forces of the United States who would like to take advantage of any of the above options must provide the College with a copy of: (i) the official military document ordering the member to national guard duty or federal active duty; (ii) the Internal Revenue Service tax filing for the previous tax year showing the member claimed a child as a dependent, and (iii) the marriage license or certificate identifying the names of the member and the student.
+If a member of the Iowa National Guard or Reserve Forces of the United States who is ordered to national-guard duty or federal active duty and has a dependent child and a spouse who is a student at Mercy College, then the spouse may also take advantage of the above options during the term the member is first ordered to duty.
+In order to take advantage of any of the options, the student must provide the College with a copy of: (i) the Internal Revenue Service tax filing for the previous tax year showing the member claimed a child as a dependent, (ii) the marriage license or certificate identifying the names of the member and the student and (iii) the official military document ordering the student's spouse to national guard duty or federal active duty.